Hiskrtapps/Social-Networking-Serverless-Kata/README.md

   by AWS CloudFormation to deploy your application to AWS Lambda and Amazon API Gateway.
 * template-configuration.json - this file contains the project ARN with placeholders used for tagging resources with the project ID
+* docs folder - this directory contains the images included in this readem.MD file and any other useful document
+* test-requests - this directory contains the HTTP requests in the form of Postman collection that can be used to test the documentation

 Application Build & Deploy
 ------------------

-Any push on the master branch of this repository will trigger the CI/CD pipeline that will automatically:
+Any push on the master branch of this repository will automatically trigger the [CI/CD pipeline](https://github.com/Hiskrtapps/Social-Networking-Serverless-Kata/docs/pipeline.PNG) that will automatically:
  * download the latest version of the software from the master branch of this repository
  * build the software of which the AWS Lambda logic is written
  * deploy all the resources as described in the template.yaml